anderssandstrom/ecmc_bifrost_vac_tank_sat/tests/before_coll/system_zero_1/switchtest/data/readme.md

+# Switch tests
 Zeroposition of openloop counter at SAM zero (803488 on posital).
 This is outside the range.
 Posital is negative scaled.
+This is not the correct Bifrost 0deg (only cad model 0).

+Need to rescale based on posital encoder values for system_zero_2 tests to get approx correct values.

+# Obsolete data below

 Kill switch low test: